Information for parents and carers about the use of lactulose for constipation in children.

 In the treatment of constipation, the aim is for 1 soft but formed poo each day.
 Until the body can manage that alone, it will need help (from laxatives).

 Laxatives are medications that help the body to get rid of poo.
-They are a standard and essential part of the treatment of constipation and have been shown to speed up improvement better than dietary changes alone.
-Most are available over the counter at a pharmacy but advice about dosage from a nurse or doctor is helpful.
+They are a standard and essential part of the treatment of constipation can help speed up improvement better than dietary changes alone.
+Most are available over the counter at a pharmacy but if constipation is an ongoing problem then ask a nurse or doctor for advice on dosage.

 How do they work?